6. Embedded Programming

 Then I went on doing communication with my other teammate.
 She tried to use the Xiao RP2040 development board, and we also wanted to implement the same chat program between her board and another device.

 At the time of doing the exercise, we consult the Seeed Official Website for the documentation of the serial communication of the Xiao RP2040.
 And the documentation is a little bit confusing and we thought that the Xiao RP2040 was the same as the Uno that it uses the same serial port to communicate with other devices and the computer.
 (But later after we examined the data sheet and the source code of the Arduino Core for RP2040, we found that it was not the case.)
-And we also didn't found example code for software serial for the RP2040, so we thought it doesn't have the functionality and we could not have two serial port simaltinously on the Xiao RP2040 (, which is also not true after we looked through the source code, it turned out that we can just use it with no problem).
+And we also didn't found example code of software serial for the RP2040, so we thought it doesn't have the functionality and we could not have two serial port simaltinously on the Xiao RP2040 (, which is also not true after we looked through the source code, it turned out that we can just use it with no problem).

 Anyway, we thought we can only have one serial port between the computer and Xiao RP2040 so we cannot use serial communictation between the devices.
 So we decided to try I2C communictaion for this one.